-Yes.
-The state makes supplemental or enhanced payments for waiver services.
-Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver services for which these payments are made; (b) the types of providers to which such payments are made; (c) the source of the non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to receive the supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the state to CMS.
-Upon request, the state will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver. l ppendix I: Financial Accountability I-3: Payment (4 of 7) O No. State or local government providers do not receive payment for waiver services.
+ments to state or Local Government Providers.
+Specify whether state or local government providers receive payment the provision of waiver services. • No. State or local government providers do not receive payment for waiver services.
 Do not complete Item I-3-e.
 Yes.
 State or local government providers receive payment for waiver services.
 Complete Item I-3-e.
-Specify the types of state or local government providers that receive payment for waiver services and the services that the state or local government providers furnish: ppendix : I: Financial Accountability Spec payn I-3: Payment (5 of 7) unt of Payment to State or Local Government Providers. ify whether any state or local government provider receives payments (including regular and any supplemental tents) that in the aggregate exceed its reasonable costs of providing waiver services and, if so, whether and how the recoups the excess and returns the Federal share of the excess to CMS on the quarterly expenditure report.
-Select Ansv vers provided in Appendix I-3-d indicate that you do not need to complete this section. • The amount paid to state or local government providers is the same as the amount paid to private providers of the same service.
+Specify the types of state or local government providers that receive payment for waiver services and the services that the state or local government providers furnish: lppendi. x I: Financial Accountability e.
+Amo I-3: Payment (5 of 7) ount of Payment to State or Local Government Providers. payı cify whether any state or local government provider receives payments (including regular and any supplemental ments) that in the aggregate exceed its reasonable costs of providing waiver services and, if so, whether and how the exceuse the excess and returns the Federal share of the excess to CMS on the quarterly expenditure report.
+Select Ans wers provided in Appendix I-3-d indicate that you do not need to complete this section.
+O The amount paid to state or local government providers is the same as the amount paid to private providers of the same service.
 The amount paid to state or local government providers differs from the amount paid to private providers of the same service.
 No public provider receives payments that in the aggregate exceed its reasonable costs of providing waiver services.
 O The amount paid to state or local government providers differs from the amount paid to private providers of the same service.
 When a state or local government provider receives payments (including regular and any supplemental payments) that in the aggregate exceed the cost of waiver services, the state recoups the excess and returns the federal share of the excess to CMS on the quarterly expenditure report.

-Describe the recoupment process:
+Describe the recoupment process: lppendi x I: Financial Accountability T F I-3: Payment (6 of 7) vider Retention of Payments.
+Section 1903(a)(1) provides that Federal matching funds are only available for enditures made by states for services under the approved waiver.
+Select one: 0 Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
+Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
+Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.